 They found that the participants who ate the low-fat non-Mediterranean diet had lower LDL and total cholesterol than the participants who ate the two Mediterranean diets.
 However, the people who ate the Mediterranean diets had more of the high functioning HDL.

 Montserrat Fito from the Hospital del Mar Medical Research Institute in Barcelona led the study.
 He and his team found that olive oil helps improve healthy cholesterol and the group that ate the diet higher in olive oil had the biggest improvement in their HDL levels and function.

 Their HDL was able to get rid of LDL and push them towards the liver to get removed.
 Furthermore, their HDL showed better results in its ability to function as an antioxidant and providing protection against damage from inflammation that makes blood vessels more prone to plaque build up.

 Fito stated, “Our hypothesis is that all the antioxidant compounds in olive oil bind to the HDL particle and preserve [it] from oxidative stress.
 And that maintains the HDL in better quality.”

 While the participants who ate the Mediterranean diet that included nuts experienced a boost in HDL performance, those who ate the diet with olive oil outperformed them.

-You can substitute olive oil into your meals by replacing butter, Crisco, or vegetable oil with it.
+You can add olive oil into your meals by replacing butter, Crisco, or vegetable oil with it.

-If you want to increase HDL, exercise is the way to go.
+So, if you want to increase HDL, exercise is the way to go.
 Regular exercise increases HDL levels and lowers LDL levels naturally.
-Combine exercise with a Mediterranean diet high in olive oil, and your cholesterol levels will be healthy in no time!
+In conclusion, combine exercise with olive oil, and your cholesterol levels will be healthy in no time!